drug-design/course/docs/chapters/protein-structure.md

 #### Conformational Complexity of Polypeptide Chains

-With two rotatable bonds for each amino acid, the conformational complexity of any polypeptide chain is huge.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/conformational-complexity-polypeptide-chains-7df2ec49'><i class='fa fa-play' aria-hidden='true'></i></button>With two rotatable bonds for each amino acid, the conformational complexity of any polypeptide chain is huge.
 Just taking the three energetically favored staggered conformation for each rotatable bond yields the following results:
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer